martincpt/auto-create-directories/README.md

 ## Typical Usage / Quickstart

-Assuming in your module, you need the following folder structure.
+Assuming you need the following folder structure in your project.
 ```
 module/
 ├── main.py